home » photo, 35mm slide & negative scanning services reviews

 Completing the Scanning Order

-Once you have reviewed your images with ScanCafe or ScanDigital, they will burn a DVD or CD with your scans and send it along with your original images.
-The option of getting your photos on a hard drive is also available with both companies.
+Once you have reviewed your images the service will burn a DVD or CD with your scans and send it along with your original images.
+The option of getting your photos on a hard drive is also available.
 Again, there will be a package tracking number provided.
 The digital images will be high-resolution for prints or enlargements.
 Your scans can also be viewed by family and friends online.

 How Long Does It Take